irene0204/CpG-methylation-Project-/README.md

 **6) Model parameter tuning and model selection for each trait**

-We use 4 base classifiers, random forest, xgboost, logistic regression with L2-regularization and SVC with linear kernel.The optimal  paramters for each classifier and best combination of base classifiers are selected by running the [ModelSelectionTuning.py](https://github.com/xsun28/CpGMethylation/blob/master/code/models/ModelSelectionTuning.py) script available in the [models](https://github.com/xsun28/CpGMethylation/tree/master/code/models) directory.
+We use 4 base classifiers, random forest, xgboost, logistic regression with L2-regularization and SVC with linear kernel.The optimal  hyper-paramters for each classifier and best combination of base classifiers are selected by running the [ModelSelectionTuning.py](https://github.com/xsun28/CpGMethylation/blob/master/code/models/ModelSelectionTuning.py) script available in the [models](https://github.com/xsun28/CpGMethylation/tree/master/code/models) directory.

 ```
 ModelSelectionTuning.py ${selected_features.h5}
 ```

-The optimal parameters for each base classifier and and the best combination of base classifiers are selected as follows:
+The optimal hyper-parameters for each base classifier and and the best combination of base classifiers are selected as follows:

 * Use the training set (generated from step 5) with 3-fold cross-validation to select the optimal hyper-parameters for each base classifier
 * Use the training/testing set (generated from step 5) with 10-fold cross-validation to evaluate all possible combinations of base classifiers
 * Calculates average AUC, F1-score, etc across all 10 folds
 * Select the best combination of base classifiers

-output?????

 **7) Predict 450K sites and WGBS sites for each trait**